jamadam/mojo-legacy/README.txt

 Some tests may fail.
 You better test first and make sure the failing tests are not critical for you.

-Since v4.99, mojo-legacy comes to depend on following modules.
-To use this, install Hash::FieldHash and its dependent modules.
+Since mojo v4.95 it depends on Hash::Util::FieldHash which released for Perl core since perl-5.9.4.
+If you use older version of Perl, install following modules as a substitute.

 $ cpanm parent
 $ cpanm MRO::Compat
 $ cpanm Hash::FieldHash

+I recommend the installation though mojo-legacy works without the modules.
+*::FieldHash looks to me like a cure of memory leaks so if you're aiming at non-persistent environment like CGI, it may not a must.

 To test it, you should upgrade Test::More to latest version.
-Please do the following command.
 Please do the following command.

 $ cpanm Test::More